onflow/Flow-Working-Groups/core_protocol_working_group/README.md

-# Flow's Core-Protocol Working Group
+# Flow Core-Protocol Working Group

 The **Core Protocol Working Group** [**CP-WG**] is an open-for-all forum with a focus on Flow's future-proof architecture: efficiently scaling without compromising decentralization and composability